Popular Search Algorithms in Artificial Intelligence (AI)

 Adversarial Search Strategies

-Adversarial search is employed in settings with competition like games where an agent has to make a move while considering the opponent’s responses as well.
+Adversarial search is employed in competition-like games where an agent has to move while considering the opponent’s response Algorithm.

-The Minimax Algorithm works to ascertain the most preferred set moves in a game tree assuming both players play optimally.
-These levels are set in such a way that the initial player’s score is minimized and the second player score is to be maximized.
+The Minimax Algorithm ascertains the most preferred set moves in a game tree, assuming both players play optimally.
+These levels are set so that the initial player’s score is minimized and the second player’s score is to be maximized.

 Strengths:

-Always returns optimal strategies in two-player matrix games that are zero-sum.
+- It always returns optimal strategies in zero-sum two-player matrix games.

 Limitations:

-In the case of more complicated games, the memory space requirements might be great.
+- In the case of more complicated games, the memory space requirements might be significant.

 Alpha-Beta Pruning

-Alpha-Beta Pruning is a modification of Minimax Algorithm, which tries to decrease the number of nodes considered in the process by cutting off those branches that will not lead towards the end goal.
+Alpha-Beta Pruning is a modification of the Minimax Algorithm, which tries to decrease the number of nodes considered in the process by cutting off those branches that will not lead toward the end goal.

-Example: in checkers game, alpha-beta pruning reduces time efficiency by eliminating lossy moves that would not benefit the player.
+For example, in a checkers game, alpha-beta pruning reduces time efficiency by eliminating lossy moves that would not benefit the player.

 Areas to which it has been applied: online games, strategy games.